 This project is the continuation of the optimization of the aminopyrazole series for visceral leishmaniasis project.
 DNDi and Takeda worked with the objective of delivering an anti-parasitic aminopyrazole drug that could meet the Target Product Profile (TPP) published by DNDi.
 A lead second generation compound DNDI-5561 and several additional advanced, and differentiated, second generation leads have been identified that could provide differentiated back-ups.

-Following positive results of efficacy and safety studies in animal model, DNDI-5561 was selected as pre-clinical candidate.
+Following positive results of efficacy and safety studies in animal model, DNDI-5561 was selected as pre-clinical candidate in October 2018.